-Walk into Martinhal Lisbon Oriente and you’ll see a pile of trash in the lobby.
+If you walk into the Martinhal Lisbon Oriente, you’ll see a pile of trash in the lobby.

-The trash is an art installation created by Bordalo II, a Portuguese street artist who collects city garbage to use as his medium for creating animal busts.
-Martinhal Residences, a new sustainable hotel in Portugal’s capital, displays Bordalo II’s installation of a lion and her cub.
+The trash is an installation by Bordalo II, a Portuguese artist who collects city garbage and creates animal busts out of it.
+In Martinhal Residences, a new sustainable hotel in Portugal’s capital, Bordalo II’s beautiful installation is of a lion and her cub.

 Calilo | Ios, Greece

-You think you know the story: a developer purchases a huge plot of land for their 5-star resort and then transforms every square inch to their liking no matter the impact on the land.
+Picture this: a developer buys a huge plot of land for a 5-star resort, transforming every square inch to their liking no matter the impact on the land.
+Sound familiar?

-Well, that’s not the story in Ios, Greece.
+Well, that’s not Calilo’s story in Ios, Greece.

 Despite all temptation to create a sprawling resort complex as seen on so many other Greek islands, Calilo’s land was purchased specifically to see a sustainable dream come true.
 Only 1% of the land purchased was developed.
 The other 99%?
-Preserved for future generations to enjoy as Mother Nature intended.
+Preserved for the local community and future generations to enjoy as Mother Nature intended.

-And Calilo didn’t stop there.
-One of Greece’s most eco-friendly hotels, the Calilo also champions a conservation project that has planted nearly 69,000 trees and bushes on the island.
+And it doesn’t stop there.
+One of Greece’s most eco-friendly hotels, Calilo also champions a conservation project that has planted nearly 69,000 trees and bushes on the island.
 They even went so far as to buy up 550 ancient olive trees from Athens that were set to be destroyed and replanted them in Ios.

 Read next: How to check if your tour itinerary is eco-friendly